I'm an astrophysicist.

-ZTF will discover a young supernovae every night, identify rare classes of transients, and produce an all-sky variability catalog averaging 300 epochs per year.
+ZTF will discover a young supernovae every night, identify rare classes of transients, and produce an all-sky variability catalog with more than 250 epochs per field each year.
 First light is expected in 2017.

 Repeated optical imaging of the Galactic Plane can probe Galactic Structure with variable star populations and identify rare outbursting sources, but crowded fields makes automated photometry difficult.

-With the benefit of a new PSF image-differencing pipeline, we are conducting a variability survey of the entire Northern Galactic Plane.
-Data obtained in 2013 and 2014 are already world-leading in epochs × areal coverage × depth.
+With the benefit of a new PSF image-differencing pipeline, we are conducting what is currently the best variability survey of the Northern Galactic Plane.

-I am particularly interested in using these data to identify new compact binaries as part of a larger project to classify unidentified X-ray sources with optical variability.
+I am using these data to identify compact binaries as part of a larger project to classify unidentified X-ray sources with optical variability.

 Increasingly sensitive measurements of gamma-ray bursts continue to reveal new complexity in the emission mechanisms.